JimzSnowby/KV6003FakeNewsBot/ReadMe.txt

 Making predictions:
 In main.py, change the "classifier" variable to the location of the desired model and its highest checkpoint, then run the file.
     e.g model='src/models/FN_TS_MobileBERT/checkpoint-26840'
+Use ctrl + c to stop running the script

 If using a paid developer account, use the appropriate function.